Planning a trip? Here are some online and PDF printable Interstate 40 maps!

 Interstate 40--California Map

 Barstow, California is the city at the western end of I-40.
-The majestic Interstate 40 ends abruptly by merging into I-15; you might not even realize that you've changed highways unless you're specifically paying attention.
-Such a less-than-spectacular ending for an Interstate Freeway that brings thousands of travelers from the eastern and central USA every year!
+The majestic 2,555-mile-long Interstate 40 ends abruptly by merging into I-15.
+You might not even realize that you've changed highways unless you're specifically paying attention.
+Such an inconspicuous ending for an Interstate Freeway that serves as one of the main travel routes across the USA!

 Before reaching Barstow, I-40 travels through about 150 miles of California's brownest, most un-scenic terrain.
-This is Mojave Desert country (Mohave; mo-HAH-vee.)
+This is Mojave Desert country (also spelled Mohave; mo-HAH-vee.)
 It's mountainous, hot, and has very few pit stops for re-fueling either your car...or your family.

 Unthinkable gas prices: Perhaps the first thing that you should know, especially if you're on a budget, is that some of the USA's highest gas prices are found along the California stretch of I-40.
 Your best bet for getting gas is to fill your car before leaving Arizona; the Lake Havasu, AZ exit near the border has several very good choices of filling stations...complete with convenience stores & clean restrooms.
 Your 2nd best bet is to fill up at Needles, California.
 Gas prices in Needles are slightly higher than Arizona, but still nothing compared to the tiny desert pit stops you'll be passing on your way to Barstow.
 Also, if you need to stop for the night, Needles is the last town before Barstow with hotels.
 Some good motel choices can be found in both the budget and moderate price ranges.